El Hadi Ahmed El Sheikh

+Life and career

 Early life

 El Sheikh was born on 28 June 1933 in Shendi, Sudan, the youngest in a family of four sisters and brothers.
-His family were Tiganiya Sufi, known for their hospitality and generosity, which would later shape El Sheikh's approach to medicine and treatment accessibility.
+His family were part of the Tijaniyyah Sufi order, a group known for their hospitality and generosity, which would later shape El Sheikh's approach to medicine and treatment accessibility.

-Education and career
+Medical career

-El Sheikh first joined the University of Khartoum, but then left and joined Ain Shams University as his family believed that the University of Khartoum was elitist and did not align with their values.
+El Sheikh first enrolled at the University of Khartoum but left as his family believed the school was elitist and did not align with their values, later entering Ain Shams University.
 El Sheikh graduated in 1959, and started his medical training at Ain Shams University in 1960 as a house officer before leaving to join Atbara Teaching Hospital in 1961 as a medical officer until 1962.

-In 1962, aged 29, El Sheikh established Abu-Hamad Town Hospital before moving, as registrar, to Khartoum Eye Hospital between (1962–1963), and Moorfields Eye Hospital, UK (1963–1964).
-He then acquired a Diploma inOphthalmology from the Royal College of Physicians of London and the Royal College of Surgeons of England in 1964.
+In 1962, El Sheikh established Abu-Hamad Town Hospital before becoming a registrar for two years at Khartoum Eye Hospital.
+Later in 1963, he moved to the United Kingdom where he worked at Moorfields Eye Hospital and earned a diploma in Ophthalmology from the Royal College of Physicians of London in 1964 and the Royal College of Surgeons of England in 1964.

 El Sheikh returned to Sudan, working at Khartoum Eye Hospital as Junior Eye Specialist, and at Wad Madani Hospital as a relief ophthalmologist, between 1964 and 1965.
 He then moved to the Department of Surgery, University of Khartoum, as a Lecturer in Ophthalmology in 1967.
-He then became an associate professor in 1973.
+Later he became an associate professor in 1973.